 Grade-point average (academic high school GPA): The sum of grade points a student has earned in secondary school divided by the number of courses taken.
-The most common system of assigning numbers to grades counts four points for an A, three points at the post-baccalaureate level.
+The most common system of assigning numbers to grades counts four points for an A, three points a student: A student who holds a bachelor's or equivalent, and is taking courses at the post-baccalaureate level.

-\Health services: Free or low cost on-campus primary and preventive health care available to students.
+Health services: Free or low cost on-campus primary and preventive health care available to students.